-They offer various matching gift software solutions that help organizations of any size enhance their matching gift efforts.
+Double the Donation offers nonprofits various matching gift software solutions that help organizations of any size enhance their matching gift efforts.
 More about those options below.

 For now, let's dig into what Double the Donation has to offer.
-The basis of each of our software solutions is the extensive database that they've built and continue to update daily.
+The basis of each of our software solutions is the extensive database that we've built and continue to update daily.
 This database includes 20,000 companies, subsidiaries, and even spelling variations, which almost completely removes the risk of user error.